Hearing Loss is Inevitable – When’s the Right Time for a Hearing Aid?

 What differs among people is the rate of hearing loss, “and that’s largely determined by your genes,” Lustig says.
 “Chances are you’re going to have the same hearing loss as your parents, although that can be influenced by noise exposure.”

-The good news is that hearing aids are getting better, and Americans will soon be able to buy them in stores or online without a prescription, once a new rule proposed by the FDA takes effect.
+The good news is that hearing aids are getting better, and Americans will soon be able to buy them in stores or online without a prescription now that the FDA has cleared the way for over-the-counter options.

 Just as drugstore glasses help people’s vision, over-the-counter options will help get hearing aids into more ears, Lustig says.
 “I go to the drugstore and get my 1.5X reading glasses, and that’s all I need,” Lustig says.
 “I think over-the-counter personal sound amplification devices are still in their infancy, but they’re going to get better and better over time.”